Hope is hanging by a thread for too many young people whose lives are overshadowed by abuse, exploitation and neglect.

 Over the last 50 years, Christingle celebrations have raised millions of pounds to support The Children’s Society life-changing work with children and young people.

-£15.8 million was raised last year thanks to our incredible supporters, meaning we continue our life-changing work with young people
+£15.8 million was raised in 2019 thanks to our incredible supporters, meaning we continue our life-changing work with young people

 11,500 young people and 3,000 parents were supported by our dedicated front line workers across the country